-While initial signs and symptoms of rogue employees often go unnoticed or ignored by companies, it is vitally essential for leaders to identify them and take steps to prevent the possible damage to their company.
+While initial signs and symptoms of rogue employees often go unnoticed or ignored by companies, it is vitally essential for leaders to identify them and take steps to prevent possible damage to their company.

 Employees who are aware of their responsibility for the progress of the company can do wonders when working together for its betterment.
-If an employee goes rogue and causes damage to the company, it can ruin the company’s reputation and it prevents other employees from enjoying the benefits of their hard work.
+If an employee goes rogue and causes damage to the company, it can ruin the company’s reputation and prevent other employees from enjoying the benefits of their hard work.

 Why You Need To Handle Rogue Employees

 If rogue employees are not handled in a careful and timely manner, they can cause severe damage to the company and its reputation.
 The following list displays the most common situations that rogue employees create:

 - Stealing and sharing the company’s confidential details with rivals

 - Starting a social media campaign to defame the company

 - Embezzling money